 Leaded lights may be made with lead from 6 to 16mm width (one quarter to five eighths inch) with a rounded or flat profile - the flat usually having a small bead at the edges.
-We can use regular 3 or 4mm float glass, which is very
+We can use regular 3 or 4mm float glass, which

-with small bubbles (seeds) and an irregular surface and thickness.
+glasses available, with small bubbles (seeds) and an irregular surface and thickness.
 This (expensive) glass may be used throughout the panels or intermixed with less costly glass, to provide an older appearance.

 Shows assembly of glass pieces onto the pattern, partly leaded, cutting lead with knife.
 Note the 16mm wide border (its more commonly 12mm wide) and the horseshoe nails.

 With 12mm wide flat profile English made lead, all with refinforcing steels hidden within the lead, edge-wise to the glass - for a Somerset farmhouse.